Achievable logoAchievable logo

 • Ignore details and anything that confuses you.

-• Try to predict the answer to the question for yourself before you look at the answer choices.
+• Try to predict the answer to the question before you look at the answer choices.

 • Select the answer choice that most closely matches your answer.